abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - To find only directory, file, executable or link type, suffix it with /, //, /// or ////
 - To have better control by regular expression				-E or -re
 - To search in case sensitive			-cs.
 Defaults to insensitive (-ci)
-- to filter by creation, acces or, modification pass time, use -c, -a, -m as easier use than find's, e.g.
+- to filter by creation, acces or, modification pass time, use -c, -a, -m an easier use:
 	-c7m last creation equals to 7 minute being rounded up
 	-a-7m last access is less than or equal to 7 minute
 	-m7d- last modification is more than or equals to 7 days
 	-c7-10 last creation is between 7 to 10 minutes inclusively.
 No unit means in minute
 - to filter by size in byte, kibi-, mebi- and gibi- byte unit which has simpler command than find's, e.g.
 	-s7m (or M) size equals to 7 mebibiytes being rounded up
 	-s-7g (or G) size is less than or equal to 7 gibibytes
 	-s7b- size is more than or equals to 7 blocks (7 times 512-bytes)
 	-s7-10 size is between 7 to 10 kibibyte inclusively.
 No unit means in kibibyte -s70c-50 size is between 70 byte to 50 kibibyte inclusively
 - To filter certain depths :		-1..99[-1..99], e.g.
-	l -5 /usr  : search only up to 5th depths counted from /usr dir. l -5-7 /usr : search only within the 5th to 7th depths counted from current dir. l -7. /usr : search in the exact 7th depths counted from current dir. l -5- /usr : search in the 5th depth or deeper up to the last, counted from current dir.
+	l -5 /usr	: search only up to 5th depths counted from /usr dir. l -5-7	: search only within the 5th to 7th depths counted from current dir. l -7.		: search in the exact 7th depths counted from current dir. l -5- /usr : search in the 5th depth or deeper up to the last, counted from /usr dir.
 - To filter out i.e. to exclude certain path(s) from the main find search results
 </pre>
 Most of `find` test or action options may also be passed and made use of